 CamView library possesses a set of components (views in simple words) which are set to be put to your layout files, allowing developers and giving immediate access to-

-Developed by Jake Wharton, ButterKnife is a renowned view binding android support library helping in assigning ids to views very effortlessly, hence avoiding the excess of findViewByld.
+Developed by Jake Wharton, ButterKnife is a renowned view binding Android support library helping in assigning ids to views very effortlessly, hence avoiding the excess of findViewByid.
 The statement- “Butterknife is like Dagger only infinitely less sharp” signifies that view binding is sort of dependency injection.
 The only difference is that in ButterKnife annotations are employed to generate boilerplate code.